Cybonto/violentUTF/docs/guides/openapi-integration.md

 1. **Fetch OpenAPI Specifications**: Download the OpenAPI spec from each configured provider
 2. **Validate Specifications**: Ensure specs are OpenAPI 3.0+ compliant
 3. **Parse Endpoints**: Extract all paths and operations
-4. **Create APISIX Routes**: Generate routes for each endpoint with proper authentication
+4. **Create APISIX Routes**: Generate routes for each endpoint with proper authentication headers
+5. **Configure Authentication**: Automatically add Bearer tokens, API keys, or Basic auth headers
-5. **Report Results**: Show summary of created routes
+6. **Report Results**: Show summary of created routes

 ### What Happens During Setup